Randomized Exploration for Reinforcement Learning with General Value Function Approximation: Algorithm: LSVI-PHE

 \section{Algorithm: LSVI-PHE}

-In this section, we lay out our algorithm (Algorithm~\ref{Algorithm-GFA}), an optimistic modification of RLSVI, where the optimism is realized by, what we will call, optimistic reward sampling.
+In this section, we lay out our algorithm LSVI-PHE\footnote{Here PHE stands for Perturbed History Exploration.} (Algorithm~\ref{Algorithm-GFA}), an optimistic modification of RLSVI, where the optimism is realized by, what we will call, optimistic reward sampling.
 To describe our algorithm and facilitate its analysis in Section ~\ref{Section:Theoretical Analysis}, we first define the perturbed least squares regression.
 We add noises on the regression target and the regularizer to achieve enough randomness in all directions of the regressor.

 \begin{definition} [Perturbed Least Squares] Consider a function class $\mathcal{F}: X \rightarrow \mathbb{R}$.
 For an arbitrary dataset $\cD=\{(x_i,y_i)\}_{i=1}^n$, a regularizer $R(f) = \sum_{j=1}^D p_j(f)^2$ where $p_j(\cdot)$ are functionals, and positive constant $\sigma$, the perturbed dataset and perturbed regularizer are defined as